Elwinmage/ha-reefbeat-component/README.md

 # Hardware
 ReefLed:
-  - Test with the RESLED 160 and RSLED 115 (G2) but may work with 50,60,90,175 versions let me know.
+  - Test with the RESLED 160  but may work with 50, 60, 90, 115 and 175 versions let me know.

 ReefMat:
-  - Test with ReefMat 1200
+  - Test with ReefMat 1200 must work with all other versions

 ReefDose:
-  - Test with ReefDose4
+  - Test with ReefDose4 but may work with ReefdDose2

+ReefATO+:
+  - Implemented but not tested yet : any volonteer?

 # What works
 - All: